 Recommended: 50 Cranberry Recipes That'll Brighten Up Your Plate

 VERIFIED BY Taste of Home Test Kitchen

 - 2 whole cloves

 - 1 teaspoon Dijon mustard

 - Peel onion and insert cloves.
 Stuff onion and orange into the neck cavity of turkey.
 Place on a rack in a shallow roasting pan.
-Bake, uncovered, at 325° for 2 to 2-1/2 hours or until a meat thermometer reads 170°.
+Bake, uncovered, at 325° for 2 to 2-1/2 hours or until a thermometer reads 170°.

 - Let stand for 10-15 minutes before slicing.
 Meanwhile, in a saucepan, combine the preserves, apple juice and mustard.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 4-5 minutes or until slightly thickened.
 Remove skin, onion and orange from turkey.
 Slice turkey; drizzle with glaze.
 Yield: 12 servings.

 Originally published as Turkey Breast with Apricot Glaze in Light & Tasty December/January 2003, p6

 Any changes to your rating or review will appear where you originally posted your review